 I recently finished reading a book called ‘The Checklist Manifesto.’

-It’s a fascinating book that was written by a surgeon who was struck by the idea that something as simple as a checklist can be the linchpin of a successful outcome, versus complete disaster in some of the most critical of situations.
+It’s a fascinating book written by a surgeon who was struck by the idea that something as simple as a checklist can be the linchpin of a successful outcome versus a complete disaster in some of the most critical situations.

 A complex problem would be like building a new hospital.
 Every new structure will bring different environments and designs that need to be taken into consideration.
 According to the author, “for most of modern history, going back to medieval times, the dominant way people put up buildings was by going out and hiring Master Builders who designed them, engineered them, and oversaw construction from start to finish.
 Master Builders built Notre Dame, St. Peter’s Basilica, and the United States Capitol building.
 But by the middle of the twentieth century, the Master Builders were dead and gone.
 The variety and sophistication of advancements in every stage of the construction process had overwhelmed the abilities of any individual to master them.”

-It struck me while I was reading this that the majority of people getting ready to retire or already retired are relying on a Master Builder.
-Typically, these Master Builders wear fancy suits and work in elegant office buildings and have all kinds of initials behind their names.
-What occurred to me is that the person who is nearing, or in retirement, needs to be the General Contractor and have several specialists working for them to construct their retirements.
+While I was reading this, it struck me that the majority of people getting ready to retire or already retired are relying on a Master Builder.
+Typically, these Master Builders wear fancy suits and work in elegant office buildings, and have all kinds of initials behind their names.
+What occurred to me is that the person who is nearing or in retirement needs to be the General Contractor and have several specialists working for them to construct their retirements.

 Those specialists should be broken up into 4 categories:

 2. Risk-Money that you can afford to speculate (gamble) with